OlGe404/microk8s/README.md

   - [Additional configuration](#additional-configuration)
   - [Uninstall](#uninstall)

-# Goal of this Repo
+# Purpose
 This repo is meant to be used for the installation and setup of a local one-node kubernetes environment for development and test purposes.

 The installation and setup is done with ansible to ensure a deterministic state on multiple installs.
-The default installation is Microk8s in its `latest/stable` version with the `rbacs` and `dns` add-ons enabled.
-Check out [Microk8s](https://microk8s.io) to learn more about the idea behind it and its features.
+The default installation runs Microk8s in its `latest/stable` version with the `rbacs` and `dns` add-ons enabled.
+Check out [Microk8s](https://microk8s.io) to learn more about the idea behind it and the available features.

-**Hint:** If you want to install a specific version of Microk8s and install additional add-ons by default, you can provide the parameters via the CLI or by altering the default vars for the `install` and `add-ons` role.
+**Hint:** If you want to install a specific version of Microk8s and install additional add-ons by default, you can overwrite the default parameters via CLI when calling the playbook or by altering the `defaults/main.yaml` file for the `install` and `add-ons` role.

-**Disclaimer:** The files in this repo are work-in-progress and not tested on anything but my local setup with Ubuntu 20.04.2 LTS (Focal Fossa).
+**Disclaimer:** The files in this repo are work-in-progress and not tested on anything but my laptop with Ubuntu 20.04.2 LTS (Focal Fossa).
+It should be fine to run on other devices too, but if you encounter any problems check the [Known Issues](#known-issues).

 ## Usage
-The playbook depends on a ansible-galaxy collection to deploy kubernetes manifests for the K8s-Dashboard as a WebUI.
+The playbook depends on a ansible-galaxy collection to deploy kubernetes manifests for the k8s-Dashboard as a WebUI.

 To install the ansible-galaxy collection on your machine, run: